WebAssembly/design/BinaryEncoding.md

 ID: `data`

-The data section declares the initialized data that should be loaded into the linear memory.
+The data section declares the initialized data that is loaded into the linear memory.

 | Field | Type | Description |